 The bottom line

 For most buyers in 2026, Roborock is the better overall machine — stronger suction, better mopping, and a hands-off self-washing dock.
 But eufy is the smarter buy if you want most of those features for less money and a simpler app.
 Still deciding on a specific model?
-Start with our best robot vacuum rankings, where both brands make the list, or compare Roborock against Roomba in our Roomba vs Roborock breakdown.
+Start with our best robot vacuum rankings, where both brands make the list, or compare Roborock against its other big rivals in our Roomba vs Roborock and Dreame vs Roborock breakdowns.
+Sold on Roborock?
+Our best Roborock guide ranks every model in the lineup — or, if you’re leaning eufy, our best eufy robot vacuum guide ranks every eufy model from the budget RoboVac 11S to the X10 Pro Omni.